thestormforge/examples/cassandra/README.md

 ### Technical Process
-UPDATE: we moved the sequiential test runs into the trial template for the experiment itself, using the image from cassandra 4 which contains the cassandra-stress tools.
-We've kept all the older related manifests/docker files in this repo as an example of how to wrap your own load test into a customer docker image.

 In order to get the cassandra-stress to run all three load tests under one experiment trial, we needed to create a container for that task.
 You can find the Dockerfile and related artifacts [here](https://www.github.com/thecrudge/cstress) or in the Docker folder.
 Essentially its an image that runs an entrypoint with a very basic script to run all three load tests consecutively.
 You can customize your load test parameters